Pinot Noir G-Stück 2018

 Winemaking like 100 years ago.
 The grapes for the G-Stück are sourced from the historical vineyard sites Thal and Käferberg, where the vines grow on chalky sands and crystalline rocks.
 The "G" stands for "Ganz" which translates to "whole".
 The healthy and ripe grape is picked by hand and brought to the cellar where it is vinified as a "whole piece", that is, berries and stems.
 The technique is ancient.
 After fermentation has started there is no mechanical interaction, the grapes are simply left to ferment gently and slowly.
 When the fermentation is complete we press the grapes, removing all the sugar from the still closed berries and then fermenting the juice dry in a second fermentation without the skins.
 The result is a complex and fluid expression of the terroir we work with.
 Unique and purely handcrafted.
 The accompanying artwork on the label comes from the young South Tyrolean artist Julian Oberhofer.

 If you are interested to buy this wine, please contact us or our trading partners: Where to buy.

 This product is currently sold out.

-Selected strictly by hand at the beginning of October.
-The whole grape, with its stem, is processed.
-Without sulfurization.
-Fermented in small and open fermentation tanks.
-One part is mashed, the other part remains untouched (the berries ferment in their own skin; intercellular).
-In the course of the decaying fermentation, whole grapes are repeatedly pressed by hand.
-Pressed off for several hours after 2 weeks.
+Selected by hand in mid September.
+The whole grapes (with stems) ferment in small, open fermenters.
+While one part is crushed, the other part remains untouched (the berries ferment in their own skin; intercellular).
+Pressed off gently after 3 weeks.
 Final fermentation in a small used oak barrel.
 Spontaneous malolactic fermentation.
 Matured on the lees for several months.
 This wine was bottled unfiltered with a minimal addition of sulphur.
-Limited with 400 bottles.
-Bottled at high atmospheric pressure during the waxing moon in August 2017.
+Bottled at high atmospheric pressure during the waxing moon in spring 2020.

 13 % vol.